Skip to main content

 • OIDC_ROLES_ATTRIBUTE: The claim containing the roles used to identify an admin.
 By default, it is groups.

 • OIDC_IGNORE_USERNAME: If set to true, the OIDC_USERNAME_ATTRIBUTE will be ignored.
-This is useful if the format of usernames in your identity provider differs from Planka.
+This is useful if the format of usernames in your identity provider differs from PLANKA.
 By default, it is not ignored.

 • OIDC_ENFORCED: If set to true, all built-in authentication/authorization will be disabled.
 By default, it is not enforced.